anno-mods/Modinfo/modinfo-format.md

 A list of `ModID`s your wants to be loaded after.

+Loading happens in 3 phases:

+1. Load after phase: mods ordered by `LoadAfterIds`
+2. Alphabetical phase: mods without `LoadAfterIds` in alphabetical order
+3. Load last phase: mods marked with `*` ordered by `LoadAfterIds`

+#### 1. Load After Phase

 ```json
 "LoadAfterIds": [ "another_mod", "yet_another_mod" ]
 ```

 The modloader will load your mod after the mentioned mods, if they exist.
 If they don't, no errors are printed.
-Alphabetical order will be ignored with `LoadAfterIds`.
+Alphabetical order will be ignored if your mod uses `LoadAfterIds` or is mentioned in another mod with `LoadAfterIds`.

-Use `ModDependencies` if your mod requires mods to exist.
+Use `ModDependencies` if your mod requires mods to exist but the order care about their loading order.

+#### 2. Alphabetical Phase

+Loading order was previously decided by alphabetical order.
+This behavior is kept as long as there are no `LoadAfterIds` listed **AND** no other mod has your mod in their `LoadAfterIds`.

+DO NOT rely on this behavior.

-#### Load Last with `*`
+#### 3. Load Last Phase with `*`

-You can mark your mod to loat after all other mods by adding `*`.
-If another mod is also marked as load last, and you still want to load after it you can simply add it to the list.
+Mods with `*` as an ID in their `LoadAfterIds` move to the *load last phase*.

 ```json
 "LoadAfterIds": [ "*", "another_mod" ]
 ```

-#### Alphabetical Order

-Loading order was previously decided by alphabetical order.
-This behavior is kept as long as there are no `LoadAfterIds` listed **AND** no other mod has your mod in their `LoadAfterIds`.
+Declaring order between mods within this is possible as long as both mods are marked with `*`.

 ### `IncompatibleIds` (optional)